|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Combine a fine Champagne and a great vodka with strawberries and you have a fantastic drink called the Stoli accomplice.
-This is a great cocktail for elite celebrations and, especially, New Year's Eve parties.
+Combine a fine Champagne and a great vodka with strawberries and you have a fantastic and easy drink.
+This is a great cocktail for celebrations, especially New Year's Eve parties.

-The elegant strawberry cocktail recipe comes from Stolichnaya Vodka (aka Stoli), which is a crisp, clean Russian vodka that's perfect for high-end cocktails like this.
-It's also nice that it's served in a cocktail glass as opposed to a Champagne flute because the wider glass allows the bubbles to swell.
+The elegant strawberry cocktail recipe pairs fresh berries with premium vodka and sparkling wine.
+It's nice that it's served in a cocktail glass as opposed to a Champagne flute because the wider glass allows the bubbles to swell.

 For the perfect finishing touch, don't forget to rim your glass before straining the drink.
 The sugar's sweetness is fantastic against a brut or extra brut wine, creating a sweet-dry combination that is quite stunning.